AbdollahRida/AbdollahRida.github.io/_pages/cv.md

 Objective
 ======
-To learn more about artificial intelligence for finance through combining my Machine/Deep Learning and probabilistic modeling experience as an intern in a leading and innovative company.
+To learn more about artificial intelligence for finance through combining my Machine/Deep Learning and probabilistic modeling experience in a leading and innovative company.

 Education
 ======